Applying for a PhD or MD(Res)

 Please read through the research interests of our Department to find out more about our supervisors and our research.
 Applications without a named supervisor will not be considered.

 Submit a College application online

-Once you have identified a suitable supervisor, you will need to submit a formal application for admission via Imperial College London's online application site.
+Once you have an agreement with an NHLI supervisor, you will need to submit a formal application for admission via Imperial College London's online application site (called Imperial Gateway).

 Full-time (FT) or part-time (PT) study

 - True part-time students are required to complete a Part-time student application (DOC)

-- Part-time students devoting 50-79% of their tome to the programme will follow 'FT milestones' and will be registered as full-time.
+- Part-time students devoting 50-79% of their time to the programme will follow 'FT milestones' and will be registered as full-time.

 - All Imperial College London staff are considered part-time and must select the ‘Staff Research Students’ field in their application.
 However, they are still able to follow full-time milestones, if their supervisor agrees

 Please note: You are not eligible to study if you can only devote less than 50% of your week’s time to the degree programme.